 HOW TO ACCESS THE NM MINES DATABASE

 The New Mexico Mines Database is not ready for public distribution at this time.
-However, inquiries on specific areas can be made to Virginia T. McMlemore (firstname.lastname@example.org).
+An older version is in Mining districts of New Mexico: New Mexico Bureau of Geology and Mineral Resources, Open-file Report 494, CD-ROM and Database of the uranium mines, prospects, occurrences and mills in New Mexico, Open-file report 461.
+Inquiries on updates of specific areas can be made to Virginia T. McMlemore (firstname.lastname@example.org).

 Funding for this project was provided directly or indirectly by a variety of sources.
 Funding for inputting uranium data into a GIS compatible computerized database was provided in part by the U. S. Environmental Protection Agency (McLemore et al., 2002).
 The New Mexico State Land Office funded a minerals-resource assessment of Luna County (McLemore et al., 2001).
 The USGS funded a minerals deposit and mining district map of New Mexico.
 The Army Corps of Engineers funded the input of data into the database for Sierra and Otero Counties.
 This work is part of ongoing research on the mineral resources in New Mexico at the Bureau of Geology, Peter Scholle, Director and State Geologist (now Emeritus).
 A team of geologists and students at the Bureau of Geology is working on this database and includes Gretchen K. Hoffman, Glen R. Jones, Maureen Wilks, Peggy Johnson, Steven Raugust, Christian B. Krueger, Michael Breese, Meghan Jackson, Jeff Arbuckle, Amanda Rowe, Linda Ulbricht, and Kelly Donahue.